 What many men may not realise is that they can proactively deal with a receding hairline or any hair thinning caused by male pattern baldness.
 Hair loss treatment courses based around clinically-proven drugs are successfully used by countless men worldwide to manage this hereditary condition.

-At Belgravia, the condition can often be effectively dealt with through the use of a custom hair loss treatment course – e Male pattern baldness has two MHRA and FDA approved medications – finasteride 1mg and minoxidil – which have been shown to stabilise existing shedding, promote hair regrowth and prevent baldness with on-going use.
+The condition can often be effectively dealt with through the use of a recommended hair loss treatment course; Male Pattern Baldness has two MHRA licensed and FDA approved medications – finasteride 1mg and minoxidil – which have been shown to stabilise existing shedding, promote hair regrowth and prevent baldness with on-going use.